-If you're looking for a permanent, natural-looking way of replacing missing teeth then dental implants are what you need.
+If you are looking for a permanent, natural-looking way of replacing missing teeth then dental implants may be right for you.

-A dental implant is a metal post, usually made from titanium, that is surgically inserted into the jawbone beneath the gum and acts as an artificial root.
+A dental implant is a metal post, usually made from titanium, that is surgically inserted into your jawbone beneath the gum and acts as an artificial root.
 The implant is threaded to allow an abutment to be screwed into it.
-Once in place, your dentist can then mount a false tooth, or teeth, securely onto the fitting to provide an identical match to the rest of your natural teeth.
+Once in place, your dentist can then mount a false tooth (or teeth) securely onto the fitting to provide an identical match to the rest of your natural teeth.

-The overall condition of your mouth needs to provide a stable environment if dental implants problems are to be avoided.
-Any existing broken teeth, gum disease or dental decay will need to be remedied first before dental implants can be inserted.
+To ensure a successful outome with implants,the overall condition of your mouth needs to provide a stable working environment.
+Any broken teeth, gum disease or dental decay will need to be remedied first before dental implants can be inserted.

-Your personal dental hygiene regime could also affect your suitability for a dental implants procedure.
-You need to be committed to maintaining healthy teeth and gums at all times as a healthy mouth is essential if the treatment is to be successful.
+Your personal dental hygiene regime might also affect your suitability for a dental implants procedure.
+You need to be committed to maintaining healthy teeth and gums, as a healthy mouth is essential to a successful treatment.

-Your general health can also impact on whether you can be considered for dental implants.
-A variety of medical risk and lifestyle factors exist that can affect your suitability, such as diabetes and smoking.
-Each case is different and your dentist will discuss these factors with you in greater detail.
+Your general health can also impact whether you can be considered for dental implants.
+Medical and lifestyle variables, such as diabetes and smoking, might affect your suitability.
+Each case is different; your dentist will discuss these considerations with you in greater detail.

 There are three stages in the dental implants process:

-Attaching the crown is a straightforward process once the abutment is in place, and this procedure is usually carried out during the abutment fitting.
+Once the abutment is in place, attaching the crown is a straightforward process, usually carried out during the abutment fitting.

-You will be allowed to go home once the effects of the anaesthetic have worn off.
-It can take several hours for feeling to return to your mouth completely, and you may require pain relief to counteract any discomfort that you experience.
-Avoid any hot food or drinks until feeling has fully returned to your mouth, and only eat soft foods for the first week after your dental implants procedure.
+During your first visit, and once the effects of the anaesthetic have worn off, you will be allowed to go home.
+It can take several hours for feeling to fully return to your mouth, and you may require pain relief to counteract discomfort.
+Avoid any hot food or drinks until feeling has fully returned, and eat only soft foods the first few days following your dental implants procedure.

-Dental Departures has compiled comprehensive lists of quality-checked dentists and clinics from all over the world.
+Dental Departures has compiled comprehensive listings of quality-checked dentists and clinics from all over the world.
 We carry out background checks to ensure that professional memberships and qualifications are legitimate.
 Site visits are undertaken and patient reviews are conducted to guarantee that facilities and services are of the highest standard.
-In fact, many of the dentists in our listings are members of globally-recognised organisations such as the International Congress of Oral Implantologists, so you can be sure that the standard of treatment you receive will be just as good as your domestic dentists.
+In fact, many of our dentists in are members of globally-recognized organisations such as the International Congress of Oral Implantologists, so you are asssured the standard of care you receive meets the same high standards that your dentist practices at home.

-Tooth implant prices vary greatly from country to country, so it’s possible to make substantial savings by comparing domestic fees to the costs being charged for the same treatment in other countries:
+Prices vary greatly from country to country, so it’s possible to enjoy substantial savings by comparing your hometown fees to the costs for the same treatment in other countries:

-At Dental Departures, we have links to thousands of clinics and dental surgeons throughout the world who can deliver top quality dental implants for a fraction of the price that you will pay at home.
+At Dental Departures, you can choose from thousands of clinics and implantologists around the world who deliver top quality dental implants at a fraction the price that you would pay at home.

-Dental tourism is an expanding industry across the globe, and increasing numbers of international patients are discovering the world class facilities and treatments that are readily available in countries such as Mexico, Thailand and Bali.
+Dental tourism is an expanding industry across the globe, and increasing numbers of international patients are discovering the world-class facilities and treatments readily available in countries such as Mexico, Costa Rica, Thailand and Bali.

 Our website contains all the information you need to research top clinic locations and start comparing dental implant quotes.
-We operate a best price guarantee to ensure that you get an unbeatable deal, and also have close affiliations with several independent insurance providers who can provide additional medical insurance for extra peace of mind.
+We host a best price guarantee to ensure that you get an unbeatable deal, and we also enjoy close affiliations with several independent insurance providers who can provide medical insurance for extra peace of mind.

-If you have any queries, our Customer Care Team are always happy to answer your questions via our online chat facility, by e-mail or on our toll-free telephone number.
+If you have any queries, our Customer Care Team is always happy to answer your questions via our online chat facility, by e-mail or on our toll-free telephone number.